openfaas/docs/docs/contributing/get-started.md

 * Think about where you are most comfortable starting out and what you would like to work on
 * Ask for help if you don't know where to begin

-### Main source repositories
+## Code repositories

-All source is organised under two repositories on GitHub:
+All project source-code is organised under two repositories on GitHub:

 * [openfaas](https://github.com/openfaas/) - main set of projects
 * [openfaas-incubator](https://github.com/openfaas-incubator) - ecosystem, extensions, and prototyping